National Forest System Land Management Planning

-SUMMARY: The U.S. Department of Agriculture, Forest Service is
+SUMMARY: The U.S. Department of Agriculture is amending regulations

-proposing to amend regulations

-pertaining to the National Forest System
+pertaining to the National Forest System Land Management Planning.
+This

 FOR FURTHER INFORMATION CONTACT: Ecosystem Management Coordination